 Like Phil Connors, Groundhog Day has evolved.
 “Are you living the same day over and over again?” read signs held aloft by Hasidic Jews outside theaters showing the movie, Ramis said.
 The film mirrors his and Rubin’s Buddhist beliefs (where the soul takes 10,000 years to evolve), and has also been seen as an allegory about the Judeo-Christian concept of purgatory, with Phil redeemed by love of mankind and his many mitzvahs (good deeds).
 Ramis, who referred to himself as “Buddish,” said yogis and psychiatrists alike found the film enlightening.
 Catholicculture.org labeled it one of the 50 best Catholic films of all time.

-The film goes on, and on: Rubin has written the book for a Groundhog Day musical, which premiered to rave reviews in London’s West End last summer and opens on Broadway this spring.
+The film goes on, and on: Rubin has written the book for a Groundhog Day musical, which premiered to rave reviews in London’s West End in 2016 and on Broadway a year later.
 There was one uplifting ending in its cycle, as Murray and Ramis, estranged since its production, patched things up before the director’s death in 2014.
 Time heals all wounds.